didicodes/javascript-dev-bookmarks/README.md

 # JavaScript Resources

-## This is a collection of articles that will help you get better at JavaScript.💛
+**A collection of articles that will help you get better at JavaScript.💛**

 Over the last year, developers from different parts of the world have published a lot of articles about various JavaScript topics on their Hashnode powered blogs.
 So, I decided to curate the most interesting ones and actively maintain it.